SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 </TabItem>
 <TabItem value="Windows">

-1. Copy the yaml to the `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d` folder in the machine which needs to be monitored.
+1. Copy the YAML to the `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d` folder in the machine which needs to be monitored.
 2. Restart the collector using:
   ```sh
   Restart-Service -Name OtelcolSumo